 The efficient use of capital is fundamental to enhance shareholders' value through careful deployment of capital resources.
 The ICAAP framework ensures that internal systems, controls, and management information are in place to enable the Board and senior management to track changes in the economic environment, which may require adjustments to the business strategy in order to remain within the risk appetite.
 Furthermore, ICAAP reflects the level of capital required to be held against identified material risks the Group is, or may become exposed to, as a result of its strategy.
 From a Group consolidated perspective, capital adequacy is considered for each regulated entity as well as the Group.
 Capital management is an integral part of decision-making within the Group.
-Progress is measured against predetermined targets in the balanced scorecard which incorporates capital metrics.
-Decisions on the allocation of capital resources, which are an integral part of the ICAAP and capital management process, are based on several factors including return on regulatory capital.
+Progress is measured against predetermined targets in the balanced scorecard which incorporates capital management process, are based on several factors including return on regulatory capital.
 The Board of Directors and its committees, the ERMC, the Asset/Liability Committee (ALCO) and the ICAAP Steering Committee form the core governance bodies related to ICAAP.